sophiacanja/Dear-Destination-Vacation-App/README.md

 ## Learning Opportunities
 - Amazon Aurora RDS (Relational Datbase Service)
   - Acquire skills in setting up and administering relational databases with Amazon Aurora RDS (Relational Database Service)
-  - Strengthened proficiency in SQL
+  - Strengthen proficiency in SQL
 - AWS Lambda Functions
   - Gain proficiency in creating serverless functions using AWS Lambda
   - Understand the principles of event-driven architecture and its practical applications